Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

 \subsection{Impact on Group-Level Disparities in Health and Wellbeing}

 In this section, we provide empirical evidence of how algorithm support affects disparities.
 A significant concern about algorithmic decision aids is their potential to perpetuate and widen inequality.
-Algorithms trained on past decisions could embed historical bias \citep{obermeyer2019dissecting} or be less informative for members of disadvantaged groups \citep{larrazabal2020Gender, blattner2022How}.
+Algorithms trained on past decisions have been repeatedly shown to embed historical bias \citep{obermeyer2019dissecting} especially when historical data was from automatic decision-making \citep{agan2022algorithms}.
+They may also be less informative for members of disadvantaged or under-represented groups \citep{larrazabal2020Gender, blattner2022How}.
+Humans have been documented to override algorithm recommendations in ways that reinforce existing biases \citep[e.g.]{albright2019a}.
 On the other hand, algorithms may be \textit{less} biased than status-quo human decision-makers (c.f., \citealt{hoffman2018discretion}, \citealt{kleinberg2018}, \citealt{arnold2024building}).
-They may also reverse bias depending on selection into the training data \citep{rambachan2020}, reveal hidden disparities unknown to practitioners (\citealt{pierson2021algorithmic}), or cause people to think about information more deliberatively in a manner that reduces subconscious bias (\citealt{agan2022algorithms}).
-Human use of algorithms also has a theoretically ambiguous impact on disparities, underscoring the need for evaluation.
+Absence of rigorous empirical evidence on whether algorithmic tools indeed increase disparities has been a major hindrance to their adoption for social policy.